mnot/I-D/structured-headers/draft.md

 Given an ASCII string input_string, return a label. input_string is modified to remove the parsed value.

 1. If input_string contains more than 256 characters, throw an error.
-2. If the first character of input_string is not ALPHA, throw an error.
+2. If the first character of input_string is not lcalpha, throw an error.
 3. Let output_string be an empty string.
 4. While input_string is not empty:
    1. Let char be the result of removing the first character of input_string.
-   2. If char is not one of ALPHA, DIGIT, "_", "-", "*" or "/":
+   2. If char is not one of lcalpha, DIGIT, "_", "-", "*" or "/":
       1. Prepend char to input_string.
       2. Return output_string.
    3. Append char to output_string.